fasrc/helmod/doc/INSTALL.md

 Source an configured fasrcsw clone, or at least define `FASRCSW_PROD` to point to the production `apps` dir.

-Get the source code, point it at the various locations within fasrcsw, and build it:
+Get the source code, configure it to use the various locations within fasrcsw, and build it:

 ``` bash
 ./configure --prefix="$FASRCSW_PROD"/apps --with-module-root-path="$FASRCSW_PROD"/modulefiles --with-spiderCacheDir="$FASRCSW_PROD"/moduledata/cacheDir --with-updateSystemFn="$FASRCSW_PROD"/moduledata/system.txt